HomeNewsResearchEthical Perspectives on Migration

 Ethical perspectives of the migration phenomenon

 There are many types of migrants.
-There are people who are in a position to change countries because of their qualifications, social class and economic situation, without facing any problems; "the alarming case is that of vulnerable migrants.
-And, in this case, the future may not be very optimistic," say the academics.
+Some people are able to move to another country without any difficulty, thanks to their education, social class, and economic status; “the alarming case is that of vulnerable migrants.
+And, in this case, the future may not look very promising, the scholars state.

-"There will perhaps be some more hopeful cases.
-But in this scenario, although the approach we propose from applied ethics could be a starting point to think of more fortunate solutions, it will have to be very long-term and we will have to find a way to influence public policies," they conclude.
+“There may be some more encouraging cases.
+But in this context, while the approach we propose from the perspective of applied ethics could serve as a starting point for devising more effective solutions, it will have to be a very long-term effort, and we will need to find ways to influence public policy, they conclude.

 Researcher data